 Tourists Attractions in Dushanbe, Tajikistan

 I visited many places in Dushanbe city with my hosts Dushanbe.
-Since I visited Tajikistan in July, it was very hot weather but still we found many good places to explore.
+Since I visited Tajikistan in July, it was very hot weather but still, we found many good places to explore.
 They have many water theme parks during summer.
 We visited a few water parks and I was amazed to see the local people. they were so welcoming and friendly to me. some girls even took pictures with me.
 Tajikistan is a secular country where women have full freedoms.

-Tajik families and young women come to huge park in Dushanbe (city center) and the evening time is the best to explore the city center and meet local people.
+Tajik families and young women come to huge parks in Dushanbe (city center) and the evening time is the best to explore the city center and meet local people.
 People enjoy every moment of their life and they look very happy despite Tajikistan being one of the weakest economies in Central Asia.

 Furthermore, we visited a place called “Noorak” which was an hour drive from Dushanbe and that was basically a lake in the mountains. it’s important to note that Tajikistan has many lakes of fresh water and many rivers.
 Tajikistan produces electricity which they sell to Pakistan and Afghanistan.
 The Noorak Lake was a beautiful place with many facilities and local people enjoying their holiday.
-Have a look at below photos in my travel guide to Tajikistan.
+Have a look at the below photos in my travel guide to Tajikistan.